kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 Further from Victor on July 4: See the second sheet in the attached excel file "part I table" for excel version and p2 of tsv version.
 They should look basically the same as Ross's file in general.

-Also from Victor on July 4: I will integrate schedule 16 and IRC part with Ross's schdule 1-15 soon
+Also from Victor on July 4: I will integrate schedule 16 and IRC part with Ross's schedule 1-15 soon

 * Response from Kristy (July 5): Before you integrate the IRC lines, I think we should create a dummy variable that says that these are using a different coding system.
 Or we could create one variable that takes on different values depending on what coding system is used for each year (it is going to change as we move forward in time).
 Or maybe you have some suggestion that would be better.
 I will look through the Irwin book when I get home and see if there is anything in there about the coding changes over time.
 I suspect they used the IRC numbers for products that had not been covered in the Smoot Hawley bill and therefore had no code there.
 But, again, this would be good to know to make sure that we're not making any false assumptions.

 # Progress Report 6

-#### Zeyuan Xiong (Victor)
 #### 2020/7/8

 ### Questions